mobispectral/mobicom23_mobispectral/README.md

 pip install -r requirements.txt
 ```

-XXX Mohamed: structure the directory as follows:
+The structure of the directory looks as follows:  XXXX Mohamed: check and update

 ```bash
    |--mobicom23_mobispectral